kormide/recipe/README.md

 # Recipe

 Recipe is a framework that makes it easy to set up data fixtures dynamically prior to running integration tests.
-Recipe generates ingredients based on your application's domain, which you combine into recipes that describe what to prepare.
+Recipe generates ingredients based on your application's domain, which you combine into recipes that describe what data to prepare.

 e.g., set up preconditions for an e-commerce test in  Java
 ```java